Gamify-IT/docs/dev-manuals/architecture/chickenshock-backend/README.md

 ## What to look at

 The controllers for the API requests are a good point to start.
 From there you can follow the code flow to the other components.

-- The [GameController](https://github.com/Gamify-IT/moorhuhn-backend/blob/c6e06e04b968c9db81eb946061f9f07e89a56afc/src/main/java/de/unistuttgart/chickenshockbackend/controller/GameResultController.java) provides the API for the game results.
+- The [GameResultController](https://github.com/Gamify-IT/chickenshock-backend/blob/main/src/main/java/de/unistuttgart/chickenshockbackend/controller/GameResultController.java) provides the API for the game results.
-- The [ConfigurationController](https://github.com/Gamify-IT/moorhuhn-backend/blob/c6e06e04b968c9db81eb946061f9f07e89a56afc/src/main/java/de/unistuttgart/chickenshockbackend/controller/ConfigController.java) provides the API to configure the game.
+- The [ConfigController](https://github.com/Gamify-IT/chickenshock-backend/blob/main/src/main/java/de/unistuttgart/chickenshockbackend/controller/ConfigController.java) provides the API to configure the game.

 ## What to ignore

-Everything is ready for review.
+Nothing at the moment.

 ## Class diagrams